Shaping Together #7 - IEEE Education Week in Romania 1: Modern Examples of STEM Teaching in Romanian Universities

 Also during this session, the presenters They shared the experience gained over the years in the field of education and technology and spoke about the impact that European universities have on innovation and education.

-IEEE Romania encourages and supports activities to promote engineering through a variety of actions, support materials created and shared among IEEE colleagues, organizes conferences where studies from educational experiences, seminars and webinars for inspiration for best practices.
+Education Romania Chapter. encourages and supports activities to promote engineering through a variety of actions, support materials created and shared among IEEE colleagues, organizes conferences where studies from educational experiences, seminars and webinars for inspiration for best practices.

 IEEE offers pre-university STEM, university, and continuing professional education resources for engineers and technical professionals all over the globe!